CatherineJOnia/CatherineJOnia/README.md

 </p>

-- 🔭 I’m currently working on [DinGo](github.com/catherinejonia/dingo), an eCommerce site for Dinner on the Go!
+- 🔭 I’m currently working on a [ChatGPT Clone](github.com/catherinejonia/dingo),

 - 🌱 I’m currently learning **Tailwind CSS, Firebase, and Typescript**

+- :fire: My most recent deployed project is [Dingo](dingo-onia.onrender.com), an eCommerce site for Dinner on the Go!

 - 👯 I’m looking to collaborate on [TripWise](github.com/catherinejonia/tripwise), a trip planning application.